Large Language Models of Code Fail at Completing Code with Potential Bugs: Introduction

-To answer this question, we define and study \emph{\buggycodecomp} -- the task of completing code with {\pobugs} existing in the code context.
-In particular, we consider using \codellms to generate functional implementations from a code context.
-The code context consists of a problem description and code fragments.
-Our setting is well-aligned with the text-to-code generation task for \codellms~\cite{nijkamp2022conversational,austin2021program}.
-A \emph{\pobug} in a code context is a code span that can become a bug in some concrete code completed from the context.
-This means that \pobugs are defined in relation to specific code completions and are not truly bugs per se without completions.
-Instead, they are code prefixes that are likely buggy, as they are sourced from a completed buggy example. \Figref{fig:problem} shows an example of our task and how it contrasts with conventional code completion.
-The code completion model \codegenlarge~\cite{nijkamp2022conversational} reacts to the presence of a potential bug (\texttt{-=}) by generating a different completion (bottom right).
-However, the completed code is functionally incorrect.
+To answer this question, we introduce and study the problem of completing code with {\pobugs} in the code context, dubbed \emph{\buggycodecomp} \textit{(\bCC)}.
+In this study, we focus on using \codellms to generate functional implementations from a code context, where the code context consists of a problem specification and a piece of partial code.\footnote{This setting is well-aligned with the text-to-code generation task for \codellms~\cite{nijkamp2022conversational,austin2021program}.} A \emph{\pobug} in a piece of partial code is a code span that can become a bug provided some completion, \ie{} it fails the completion and at the same time can be changed to make the completion work.
+Note that a \pobug is not a bug per se without a completion.
+Shown in \Figref{fig:problem} is an illustration of our task with a problem description at the top and partial code in the middle.
+On the left are a reference code context and a correct completion from the chosen \codellm.
+On the right, the highlighted \pobug (\texttt{-=}) makes the reference completion incorrect.
+The \codellm reacts to this \pobug by generating a different completion (bottom right).
+However, the completed code is still functionally incorrect.

-For the quantitative study, we construct two new datasets.
-First, \textit{\buggyHumanEval} contains interview-style coding problems from HumanEval~\citep{chen2021evaluating}, with buggy/clean partial code pairs being generated by introducing semantic-altering operator changes as bugs to reference solutions.
-This dataset helps assess a model's behavior upon potential bugs in a well-controlled setting.
-Second, \textit{\buggyFixEval}, based on FixEval~\citep{haque2022fixeval}, contains user submissions to coding-contest problems.
-The buggy/clean partial code pairs are constructed from rejected and accepted submissions made by the same user to a given problem.
-This dataset helps assess models' performance over a realistic distribution of potential bugs.
+To conduct a quantitative study of \bCC, we construct two datasets.
+First, \textit{\buggyHumanEval} dataset contains interview-style coding problems from HumanEval dataset~\citep{chen2021evaluating}, with buggy/reference partial code pairs being generated by introducing semantic-altering operator changes to reference solutions.
+This dataset provides a well-controlled setting to assess models' behavior upon \pobugs.
+Second, \textit{\buggyFixEval} dataset, based on FixEval~\citep{haque2022fixeval}, contains user submissions to coding-contest problems.
+The buggy/reference pairs are constructed from rejected and accepted submissions by the same user to a given problem.
+This dataset helps assess models' performance over a realistic distribution of \pobugs.
 Our benchmarks are well associated with the existing benchmarks for \codellms.